-His career highlights have included Hans Sachs Die Meistersinger von Nürnberg for the Bayreuth Festival (2010, 2011), Wiener Staatsoper, Hamburgische Staatsoper, Oper Köln, San Francisco Opera, Budapest Wagner Festival and Glyndebourne Festival; Wolfram Tannhäuser for San Francisco Opera and Deutsche Oper Berlin; the title role in Der Fliegende Holländer for the Budapest Wagner Festival, Oper Frankfurt and Oper Stuttgart as well as Kurwenal Tristan und Isolde for Washington National Opera.
+With “his rich and booming voice and nuanced acting” (Bachtrack), his celebrated Wagner roles have taken him to the world’s leading operatic stages.
+He has performed Hans Sachs Die Meistersinger von Nürnberg for houses including the Bayreuth Festival, Wiener Staatsoper, Hamburgische Staatsoper, Oper Köln, San Francisco Opera, Budapest Wagner Festival and Glyndebourne Festival; Wolfram Tannhäuser for San Francisco Opera and Deutsche Oper Berlin; the title role in Der Fliegende Holländer for the Budapest Wagner Festival, Oper Frankfurt and Oper Stuttgart as well as Kurwenal Tristan und Isolde for Washington National Opera.

-In 2016 James added Wotan to his repertoire performing the complete Ring cycle at Oper Frankfurt, conducted by Sebastian Weigle.
-Since then he has performed Das Rheingold and Die Walküre at the Budapest Wagner Festival (A. Fischer), Das Rheingold for Hamburgische Staatsoper (Nagano), Die Walküre at Tanglewood (Nelsons) and Teatro Real, Madrid (Heras-Casado), as well as a concert and recording of Die Walküre with the Bayerischer Rundfunk (Rattle).
+Described as “the role of a lifetime” (Das Opernmagazin), the part of Wotan has been fundamental to James’ career.
+He first performed the role to much critical acclaim at Oper Frankfurt, conducted by Sebastian Weigle in 2016.
+Since then, he has performed Das Rheingold and Die Walküre at the Budapest Wagner Festival/A. Fischer, Das Rheingold for Hamburgische Staatsoper/Nagano, Die Walküre at Tanglewood/Nelsons and Teatro Real/Heras-Casado.
+He recorded Die Walküre with the Bayerischer Rundfunk/Rattle.
 With Deutsche Oper am Rhein, he has performed all three roles in a new production of the Ring.
-In subsequent concert performances of the cycle, his interpretation of the two Wotans and the Wanderer was recorded for CD with the Duisburg Philharmonic and Axel Kober.
+His interpretation of the cycle is recorded with the Duisburg Philharmonic/Axel Kober.